 Miss Watson, Mrs Ward and Mrs Foden are key workers for a group each.

 In Reception, we follow the Letters and Sounds resource for phonics.
 It sets out a detailed systematic programme for teaching phonics skills for children starting by the age of five, with the aim of them becoming fluent readers by the age of seven.

 Click on the picture below to learn more about the teaching of phonics and to read the stories.

 Please click here to read the slides from the Phonics Workshop delivered in school on 27th September 2017.

 Below you will find sounds mats and word lists linked to the stage your child will learn in Reception.

 Our guided reading carousel consists of different activities that your child will carry out

 Guided Reading books will not be sent home.
 Individual books are changed weekly and will be sent on either a Tuesday or a Thursday.
 Reading with your child at home is so important and really does help to enhance learning.
 Please remember to sign your child's reading diary so we know the book can be changed.

 The following links show the correct letter formation we use in Reception.
 Each letter has a catchy rhyme with it to help the children easily remember the formation:

-Please click on the links below to view the optional homework grids for this half term (Spring 2).
+Please click on the picture below to view the optional homework grid for this half term (Spring 1 2019)